Every Gary Oldman Movie Ranked Worst To Best

 "Nobody's Baby" was also produced by Oldman, so presumably he thought it was a movie well worth making.
 Give this oddball film a chance and you might like it as well.

-Very loosely based on the Nathaniel Hawthorne novel, "The Scarlet Letter" tells the story of Hester Prynne (Demi Moore) who moved from England to Massachusetts to join a colony of Puritans.
-When she is told her husband Roger Prynne (Robert Duvall) was killed before he could arrive to join her, she starts a passionate relationship with the local minister Arthur Dimmesdale (Gary Oldman).
+Very loosely based on the Nathaniel Hawthorne novel, "The Scarlet Letter" tells the story of Hester Prynne (Demi Moore), who moves from England to Massachusetts to join a colony of Puritans.
+When she is told her husband Roger Prynne (Robert Duvall) has been killed before he can arrive to join her, she starts a passionate relationship with local minister Arthur Dimmesdale (Gary Oldman).
 When it turns out Hester's husband isn't dead after all, accusations of adultery threaten to tear the new couple apart.

 Maybe you'll side with the critics and give "The Scarlet Letter" an "F," but maybe you'll find the good work Oldman mentioned and give it a solid "A."